Sogeman/LampControl/README.md

 # LampControl
 Third Semester Project, Home Control

+v1.3 under releases, no more updates planned for now

 Mandler Rene

-Web Application to control Philips Hue lights and show public transport data for specific stops
+Web Application to control Philips Hue lights and show public transport data for specific stops I have it running on a Raspberry Pi to access it on a tablet near the door

 <h1>You can:</h1>